Killing of Binyamin Meisner: Impact

 According to the Los Angeles Times, this killing, along with an incident on the previous day in which Lebanese militiamen killed three Palestinian commandos attempting to enter Israel with the intention of carrying out attacks, derailed incipient reconciliation between Israel and the PLO.

 The city of Nablus was put under curfew for ten days as Israeli troops conducted house-to-house searches for Meisner's killers; the curfew was lifted after arrests were made.

 A group of 6 Arabs was convicted of the killing in July 1989.
-Ommar Mohammad Kalabuna (Amar Muhamed Khanis Kalbune), a 19-year-old "said to have participated in the killing" was himself killed in clashes between Arabs and Israelis in Nablus in September, 1989.
-Ibrahim Taktuk and Samir Na’anish (Samir Al-Nanish) were tried and sentenced to prison for life.
+Ommar Mohammad Kalabuna (Amar Muhamed Khanis Kalbune), a 19-year-old "said to have participated in the killing" was himself killed in clashes between Palestinian demonstrators and Israeli soldiers in Nablus in September, 1989.
+Ibrahim Taktuk and Samir Na’anish (Samir Al-Nanish) were tried and sentenced to life in prison.
 Their houses were demolished by the Israeli military, as was the house from which the concrete block that killed Meisner was thrown, even though its inhabitants were not involved in the incident.

 Samir Na’anish (Samir Al-Nanish; Samir Na’neesh) was released from prison in 2013.
 Demonstrations in Israel protested against his release along with that of other Palestinians convicted of murder.

 Taktuk Ibrahim (Taqtuq Lutfi Halma Ibrahim) was released from prison in December, 2013.